FabienLauf/teacher-admin-api/README.md

 - Import the JSON file into your local Postman.
 - You can run all the requests in the given order at once.
 - **Disclaimer**: the tests included in this collection assume the database is empty before being run.
 If you register new students to existing teachers, the tests might fail.

+## Database

+The Database is MySQL and is hosted on https://remotemysql.com/